feiyangfan/learning/README.md

 ### web development related:
 1. Code split: split codes to several files, and only send js that required to display on current screen to users.
 Use state management.
 [Link](https://youtu.be/bb6RCrDaxhw)
 2. see [my-website readme page](https://github.com/feiyangfan/my-website)
+3. Frontend: see
+4. Backend: see
+5. Database: see

 ### Useful resources:
 Git:  [Scott Hanselman's YouTube](https://youtu.be/WBg9mlpzEYU)